-What if reading and using the available light was something that was so intuitive, you didn't even need to devote any of that precious brain-power to it?
+What if reading and using the available light was something that was just intuitive?

-What if you could let the light guide how the session runs, rather than having to compromise on the light because you're too busy thinking about other things?
+What if you could let the light guide how the session runs?

 It's essential knowledge for any kind of photographer who shoots with natural light, but even better, it's presented specifically with pets in mind.
 You know, those fast moving little creatures available in all kinds of colours, patterns, shapes, sizes and textures.
-Probably the most difficult portrait subjects there are!
+It's a whole different story to photographing humans!

 "I have become more aware of the light around me throughout each day.
 A few times a day, I will look around, determine what type of light there is, and think about my best shooting options.
 I am getting much faster at this process, which is building my confidence and saving me lots of time when I am actually shooting. "

 First, we’ll look at the characteristics of natural light - these are the building blocks, or the main ingredients of light that give various types of light their unique look.

 Understand the underlying properties of those ingredients is essential.
 Sometimes you’re stuck with working with a specific ingredient - for example - flat light on a cloudy day.
 But if you know how you get the most out of it, it’s not going to be a problem.
 We'll also talk about light sources, how the light is modified by the atmosphere and the surroundings, and the huge impact this has on the appearance of the subject.

 Once we’ve covered the various characteristics of light, we start thinking about how those characteristics combine to give us specific types of natural light.
 I’ll also share some tips on how you can work with the various types of light to get the best possible images.